77ph/stoner-cats-audit/README.md

 Not executable by an non-owner user, but an existing vulnerability "reentrancy".
 Solution: Add modifier nonReentrant.
-Notes: From a practical point of view, it is not a vulnerability, since only owners can attack themselves.
+Notes: From a practical point of view, ❗❗❗ it is not a vulnerability, since only owner can call it.
 ### 2. ❗ No change in function mewnt()

     function  mewnt(uint256  numTokens) external  payable  nonReentrant {